 Re-energize your balance.

-You can fund most IRAs with a check or a transfer from a bank account.
-That option is as simple as it sounds.
+You can fund most IRAs with a check or a transfer from a bank account — and that option is as simple as it sounds.

 The main thing to remember about both rollovers and transfers is that any existing retirement funds should go directly into the IRA without making any pit stops in your other accounts.
 That way, you avoid paying unnecessary taxes on those amounts.